Return to Index

 When you travel, flight delays are inevitable.
 That is something you can't control.
-What you can do is plan ahead and be ready to occupy your time doing something else, rather than stew about it.
+What you can do is plan ahead and be ready to occupy your time doing something else, rather than get upset about it.
 Next time you travel, carry a book or newspaper to distract you and calm you down.
-Jim G., a Boston frequent-flyer, keeps crossword puzzle books in his briefcase for those times when his flight is delayed.
-"I get so into solving the puzzles that I tend to forget that I've been sitting in the same airport chair for five hours longer than I had planned."
+Jim, a Boston frequent-flyer, keeps crossword puzzle books in his briefcase for those times when his flight is delayed.
+"I get so into solving the puzzles that I tend to forget that I've been sitting in the same airport chair for 5 hours longer than I had planned."

 Use techniques, such as massage, progressive relaxation, and visualization to calm yourself down.
 Whether you are in the midst of a trans-Atlantic flight or sitting through an all-day meeting, something as simple as deep breathing or getting up from your seat and taking a quick stretch can help.
 Many airports have masseurs available.
 The next time your blood pressure rises because of a flight delay or cancellation, seek out one of these unique storefronts in the terminal to help ease your frustration.

 One of the most neglected aspects of work travel is the stress arising from being away from home.
 Business travel can make your job a 24-hour-a-day affair, and personal life has no role.
 But all work and no play, even in small blocks, often results in burnout.
 No one knows this better than top management consultants, who traditionally spend weeks away from their home base.

 Try some of these tips the next time you're away from home: